mcneel/developer.rhino3d.com/_guide_topics/rhinopython/eto-controls-python.md

 ## The Eto Controls

 [Eto is an open source cross-platform dialog box framework](https://github.com/picoe/Eto/wiki) available in Rhino 6.
 This guide shows the syntax required to create the most common Eto controls in Rhino.Python.
 Controls include Labels, Buttons, Edit boxes and Sliders.
-In Eto there are [more then 35 different controls](https://github.com/picoe/Eto/wiki/Controls) that can be created.
+In Eto there are [more than 35 different controls](https://github.com/picoe/Eto/wiki/Controls) that can be created.

 For details on creating the rest of an Eto Dialog in Rhino.Python go to the [Getting Started with Eto article]({{ site.baseurl }}/guides/rhinopython/eto-forms-python/)